 Sage Issues Shares for Debt

-Sage Gold Inc. (TSX.V-SGX) (“Sage”) has agreed to settle obligations of $95,000 owed to three insiders in respect of outstanding advisory fees by issuing 633,333 common shares based on an agreed price of $0.15 per common share.
-The expiry date of the hold period for the shares issued was May 8, 2015.
+Sage Gold Inc. (TSX.V-SGX) (“Sage”) has agreed to settle obligations of $38,080 owed to two vendors in respect of outstanding trade payables by issuing 253,866 common shares based on an agreed price of $0.15 per common share.
+The expiry date of the hold period for the shares issued is July 11, 2015.

 Sage is a mineral exploration and development company which has primary interests in near-term production and exploration properties in Ontario.
 Its main properties are the 100% owned Lynx property and other exploration properties in the Beardmore-Geraldton Gold Camp and the Clavos Gold property in Timmins.
 The company has recently announced an option agreement with Abbey Gold for the sale of its 60% interest in the Clavos property.
 Technical reports and information relating to the properties can be obtained from the System for Electronic Document Analysis and Retrieval (SEDAR) website at www.sedar.com and www.sagegoldinc.com.